What is a disorganized attachment style?

 - fear of abandonment or rejection by loved ones

-This fear is often so pervasive and intense that it can lead to pushing people away, avoiding intimate relationships, and even self-sabotaging their current relationships.
+This fear is often so pervasive and intense that it can lead to pushing people away, avoiding intimate relationships, and even self-sabotaging your current relationships.
 The fear of rejection can increase in romantic relationships, with higher risks of vulnerability and emotional intimacy.

 The fear of losing control.